BuildGK/tor-checker/README.md

 Note that at this time, Apache2 and PHP5 are the supported web server technologies and shell (sh) and Python are the supported local scripts.
 Others are invited to improve and extend this project.

-- To put on your server, run the following on your Debian (or similar) web server:
+- To put on your server, run the following on your Debian (or similar) web server as root:
   - `wget https://github.com/palmercluff/tor-checker/archive/master.zip`
   - `apt-get install unzip`
   - `unzip master.zip`